Ginkosama/Reddcoin-Java-Core-API/README.md

 Import the jar file out/artifacts/Reddcoin_Java_Core_API_jar/Reddcoin-Java-Core-API.jar into your java project as a library to have a ready to use API including all dependencies

-If you want to work from the source, the dependencies are the following :
+If you want to work from the source, the dependencies are the following (available in the lib folder):

 - retrofit >= 2.3
 - okio >= 1.11